 What is fast fashion?

 One can define fast fashion as clothing produced to have a fast-turnover.
 Mass consumption is the goal.
 Thus, the trends in the color of the year, the trends in sleeve cut, embellishment, etc. and the most extreme trends fall in the fast fashion sector.
 In-house designers come up with ever new styles to cheer the desire for the new, especially in young – insecure people.
 These young consumers believe to have notable “disposable” income, credit or allowance.

 How does fast fashion work

 Seamstresses are paid by the amount of pieces.
-This leaves no time to match a plaid pattern or stripe.
-However, matching may be even impossible, as the machine cutting is optimized to cut as much as possible pieces from the fabric.
+This leaves no time to match a plaid pattern or stripes required for sophisticated style in plaid or stripes.
+However, matching may be even impossible, as the machine cutting is optimized to cut as much pieces as possible from the fabric.
 On the positive side, the job allows the seamstresses to have an income and raise a family.